rosswf/rossw-blog/content/Linux/home-to-zfs.md

 	sudo apt install zfsutils-linux

 ### Copy /home to a temporary location
-The next thing to do is copy the entire contents of the `/home` directory that currently reside on the SSD.
+The next thing to do is copy the entire contents of the `/home` directory that currently resides on the SSD to a temporary location.
 I have plenty of space on my main drive so I'm just going to create a folder there and copy everything to it but if you don't then feel free to use an external drive.

 	:::text
 	sudo mkdir /temp-hone